erezgeva/libptpmgmt/FAQs.md

 You can install the libraries in your system.
 Or you can use:
- 1. LD_LIBRARY_PATH to tell the shell, where is libptpmgmt.so.
+ 1. LD_LIBRARY_PATH to tell the shell the path to libptpmgmt.so.
- 2. PYTHONPATH to tell the shell where the python wrapper library files are.
+ 2. PYTHONPATH to tell the shell the location of the python wrapper library files.

 For example:
 `$ LD_LIBRARY_PATH=..
 PYTHONPATH=3 python3 test.py`